-There is wildlife everywhere, most predominant are monkeys and monitor lizards.
+There is wildlife everywhere, the most predominant are monkeys and monitor lizards.
 As opposed to taking the shuttle, we, as a family, opted to walk down the hill from our chalet daily and usually bump into one or two creatures.

 Not to worry, they are not aggressive, just keep some distance.

-The best option for food in the property is a Thai Restaurant set a few meters out into the sea called, Phan Thai.
+The best option for food on the property is a Thai Restaurant set a few meters out into the sea called, Phan Thai.
 The food is good, the prices fair, and the view and vibe are everything one can ask for in a resort setting.

 - Read TripAdvisor reviews for the Berjaya Langkawi here.

 - Book your stay at Berjaya Langkawi through Booking.com here

 For more places to stay in Langkawi choose from the largest range of hotels, apartments, and guesthouses with our partner Booking.com.
 You get free cancelation on most rooms, and in most cases you only pay when you stay.

 Food in Langkawi

 Those visiting Langkawi with kids who are fussy eaters, don’t worry, we have your back.
 There are great food offerings from inexpensive hawker food stalls to high-end options at some of the 5-star resorts.

 Our favorite spot is a local favorite named, Seashells Restaurant, where you sit crossed-legged and eat with your hands, outside, under a wooden gazebo.